-The research activities of the Group on Particles, Polymers and Biomaterials Technology address a wide variety of topics ranging from pulp and paper, sustainable processes, polymers and biomaterials, particle technology, biorefineries and forest products, fully in-line with the four thematic lines that constitute CIEPQPF’s strategy for the next 6 years.
+The research activities of the Group on Particles, Polymers and Biomaterials Technology address a wide variety of topics ranging from pulp and paper, sustainable processes, polymers and biomaterials, development of new drugs, particle technology, biorefineries and forest products, fully in-line with the four thematic lines that constitute present CIEPQPF’s strategy.

-The main areas of current research can be organized as follows, even if it must be stressed that there are many interactions between the five main areas:
+The main areas of current research can be organized as follows, even if it must be stressed that there are many interactions between the six main areas:

 PULP & PAPER

 PPB has been involved since its beginning in this domain and has recognized expertise in this area.
-It has been involved in several projects focussing either on industrial problems or fundamental research.
-A close collaboration with the national paper mills, through RAIZ- Forest and Paper Research Institute, should be highlighted.
-Issues like fibre characterization, flocculation processes (mechanisms and optimization), flow dynamics of pulp fibre suspensions, paper surface characterization and modification, flocculation of fillers and fillers modification, paper-ink interactions (inkjet and offset), dimensional stability and cooking as well as bleaching conditions have been subjects of investigation.
+It has been involved in several projects focussing either on industrial problems or fundamental research with a close collaboration with the national paper mills, especially through RAIZ- Forest and Paper Research Institute.
+Issues like fibre characterization, flocculation processes (mechanisms and optimization), flow dynamics of pulp fibre suspensions, paper surface characterization and modification, flocculation of fillers and fillers modification, development of new additives such as nanocelluloses, paper-ink interactions (inkjet and offset), dimensional stability and cooking as well as bleaching conditions have been subjects of investigation.

 NATURAL PRODUCTS AND SUSTAINABLE PROCESSES

 This is another domain where the group has also been gathering critical mass and recognition.
 Members of the group have been developing work on the extraction/separation of high added-value compounds from agro-industrial wastes as well as from other natural renewable products and their residues.
-The use of "green", sustainable, biomimetic and environmental-friendly processes for the development of high-value materials, products and applications, including the use of supercritical carbon dioxide, ionic liquids, biomimetic catalysts, aqueous- and ethanolic-based solventes are research lines pursued by the group.
-These compounds will be employed as additives or as raw materials in food, cosmetic, pharmaceutical, environmental and other industrial applications (such as lipids and oils, phytopharmaceuticals, essential oils, anti-oxidants, polyphenolics, natural colorants, tanning agents, bioadhesives, etc.).
+The use of "green", sustainable, biomimetic and environmental-friendly processes for the development of high-value materials, products and applications, including the use of supercritical carbon dioxide, ionic liquids, biomimetic catalysts, aqueous- and ethanolic-based solvents are research lines pursued by the group.
+These compounds will be employed as additives or as raw materials in food, cosmetic, pharmaceutical, environmental and other industrial applications.

 POLYMERS AND BIOMATERIALS

 Regarding Polymeric Materials, special emphasis has been given to the synthesis and characterization of new polymeric materials using new polymerization techniques; synthesis of biodegradable polymers (e. g. poly(lactic acid)) and development of new polymers.
-Micro and nanotechnologies have been implemented for application in paints and coatings, in new composites and in textiles.
+Micro and nanotechnologies have been implemented for application in paints and coatings in new composites.
 Synthesis of nanoparticles via self-assembly with controlled amphiphilic block copolymers with stimuli-responsive segments are also being synthesized.

 In the area of biomaterials, special attention has been devoted to the development and characterization of hydrogels, adhesives, biosensors, drug delivery systems and nanotechnology, namely using supercritical fluid and molecular imprinting technologies.
-These biomaterials have been tested for medical applications, namely in orthopaedic implants, as bone substitutes, in ophthalmology, as contact lenses, in dentistry, and in biological adhesives.
+These biomaterials have been tested for medical applications namely in ophthalmology and in biological adhesives.
 Drug carriers include micro- and nanoparticles, hydrogels, films, adhesives as well as some finished biomedical devices such as contact and intraocular lenses.
 New unsaturated biodegradable polyesters are also being developed with tailored/improved thermomechanical properties for micro-thermo-stereo-litography in order to allow the preparation of 3D scaffolds for tissue engineering.
-Polymer/ceramic and bone surface modification for biomedical applications; scaffold biofabrication for bone regeneration; new biodegradable/bioerodible materials for medical applications are other lines under development within the group.

 BIOREFINERIES AND FOREST PRODUCTS